jstoppa/langchain_sql_gradio/README.md

 # Query your database with AI using LangChain and Gradio

-Read the tutorial "[Query your database with AI using LangChain and Gradio](https://jstoppa.com/posts/artificial-intelligence/fundamentals/query-your-database-with-ai-using-langchain-and-gradio/post/)" that explains how this repo works
+Read the tutorial [Query your database with AI using LangChain and Gradio](https://jstoppa.com/posts/artificial-intelligence/fundamentals/query-your-database-with-ai-using-langchain-and-gradio/post/) that explains how this repo works

 <img src="demo.gif"/>